Your-me/Impact-of-Environmental-Road-Infrastructural-factors-and-Air-Quality-on-Accident-severity-in-the-UK/README.md

 # GUIDE ON HOW TO USE THE STEP BY STEP GUIDE

-Load all the required modules as stated in the first cell, Any other module needed will loaded along the way, although it is not the standard practice.
+Load all the required modules as stated in the first cell, Any other module needed will be loaded along the way, although it is not the standard practice.

 ## Dataset for this work can be found on